biomechanics-foundation/c3dio/README.md

 ## Support

-c3dio is part of the [biomech.dev](https://biomech.dev) family of open-source libraries.
+`c3dio` is a stand-alone crate used in [Chiron](https://chiron.rs), an open-source biomechanics simulation and modeling package supported by the Biomechanics Foundation.

 Consider supporting our work to help us contribute more to the body of biomechanics software.